Saffron & Citrus Roasted Fingerling Potatoes by Meg from This Mess is Ours

 3 tablespoons olive oil

-In a small dish, combine the hot Massel Concentrated Liquid Stock and saffron threads.
+In a small dish, combine the hot Massel Vegetable Ultracube broth and saffron threads.
 Stir to combine and set aside to steep.

-Preheat the oven to 500°F and place a baking sheet inside to heat.
+Preheat the oven to 260°C/500°F and place a baking sheet inside to heat.

 Place the fingerling potatoes whole in a large mixing bowl, halving any that are very large.
-Add the thyme, rosemary and sage sprigs, garlic, Massel All Purpose Bouillon and Seasoning Granules, lemon slices, olive oil and infused saffron liquid to the potatoes and toss to coat completely.
+Add the thyme, rosemary and sage sprigs, garlic, Massel Vegetable Stock Powder, lemon slices, olive oil and infused saffron liquid to the potatoes and toss to coat completely.

 Remove the sheet pan from the oven and drizzle lightly with olive oil.
 Pour the potatoes and herbs onto the pan and return to the oven.

-Reduce the temperature to 425°F and roast for 20 minutes until crispy outside and tender inside.
+Reduce the temperature to 220°C/425°F and roast for 20 minutes until crispy outside and tender inside.